Adaptive Policy Synchronization for Scalable Reinforcement Learning: Methods

 \subsection{Pseudocode for the DETACH Pattern}

 We now present pseudocode that formalizes the DETACH pattern, consisting of a centralized controller (head node) and distributed experience collectors (worker nodes).
-Synchronization is initiated dynamically based on AAPS divergence estimates.
+Synchronization is initiated dynamically based on APS divergence estimates.